maliMirkec/personal-website/source/_posts/how-i-built-my-second-progressive-web-app-pwa.md

 This time, I decided to use [Workbox] to make PWA.
 Workbox is Google’s tool for making PWA more smoothly.

-> Workbox is a set of libraries and Node modules that make it easy to cache assets and take full advantage of features used to build [Progressive Web Apps].
+> “Workbox is a set of libraries and Node modules that make it easy to cache assets and take full advantage of features used to build [Progressive Web Apps].”

 There is an excellent [“Getting Started” guide] which I followed and set up the initial version in a matter of minutes.
 Workbox is providing [predefined caching strategies], like “CacheFirst” or “StaleWhileRevalidate”.
 You could set the caching strategy in a single line, like this: